romaan/simply/README.md

 - 001 Swap two numbers - DoneR
 - 002 Reverse a number
 - 003 Print all the prime numbers in the range 1 to N
+- 004 Search for an element in an array (use sequential, binary search)
+- 005 Find a non duplicate element in an array of duplicates (Ex: [1,2,3,4,4,2,1] Answer: 3

 # Strings (STR)